gersteinlab/shiny-dim-reduction/README.md

 ## Installing R

-To run app source code or generate dimensionality reduction workflows, you must have R >= 4.0.0 installed.
+To run app source code or perform dimensionality reduction, you must have R >= 4.0.0 installed.

 You can download an installer for R from https://cran.r-project.org.
 For reproducibility, the following settings were used in development: